 - Hand Saw (You do not need an electric saw)

 Before we get started, let me tell you that before we got started, I had a “plan” to do this, and it was all wrong.
 I was just going to hang the peg board on the wall; it seemed easy enough to me.
 Then my husband pointed out that if I did that, then I could not USE the peg board.

 The board has to sit out from the wall in order to have space to insert the hangers into the peg board.
 DUH!

 To solve this problem, we decided to frame the back of the board with 1×1 strips of wood.
 It was really easy, and the 1×1 boards were easily cut with a hand saw.

-Second: Paint the board using a standard paint roller.
+Paint the board using a standard paint roller.
 You’re going to need 2-3 coats.
-I recommend using satin or semi gloss paint, flat paint with show too many scuffs.
-For my board I just used wall paint.
+I recommend using satin or semi-gloss paint, flat paint with show too many scuffs.
+For my board, I just used wall paint.
 I ended up using about a pint of paint.

-To hang the board on the wall, you need to find out where the studs are in your wall.
-You can use drywall anchors if you want, but since the peg board was a bit heavy I felt more comfortable screwing into the studs.
+To hang the board on the wall, you need to find the studs in your wall.
+You can use drywall anchors if you want, but since the peg board was a bit heavy, I felt more comfortable screwing into the studs.

 After you have found the studs in your wall, mark those locations on the finished peg board.
 Then mark the location for a few more screws.
 You’ll want to use enough screws to anchor the board firmly to the wall (I recommend anchoring all 4 corners).

 The last step is to hang items on your board using peg board hangers (you can also get those at the hardware store).
 I use my board to hang my quilt rulers and embroidery hoops.
-I kept them all in a box before and was always losing my rulers, this method has worked much better for me!
+I kept them all in a box before and always lost my rulers; this method has worked much better for me!